zle105/academic-kickstart/content/project/1-sca/index.md

 $$ \Delta\boldsymbol{\varepsilon}^I+\sum_{J=1}^{k}\textbf{D}^{IJ}:\left[\Delta\boldsymbol{\sigma}^J-\textbf{C}^0:\Delta\boldsymbol{\varepsilon}^J\right]-\Delta\boldsymbol{\varepsilon}^0=0.$$

 SCA has been applied to several material systems, including particle-reinforced composite, uni-directional fiber composite and polycrystalline materials.
+A few studies have been performed to treat softening material with damage.
 It has also been coupled with macroscopic finite element model to perform **multiscale concurrent simulations**.